-This course satisfies two hour domestic violence continuing education relicensure requirement for Florida allopathic physicians, podiatrists, psychologists, advanced practice registered nurses and nurses.
+This course satisfies two hour domestic violence continuing education relicensure requirement for Florida allopathic physicians, podiatrists, psychologists, advanced practice registered nurses, nurses, and social workers.

 Current Florida Board of Medicine relicensure requirements available here.

-Allopathic Physicians, Osteopathic Physicians, Psychologists (Instructional Level: Intermediate), Dentists, Podiatrists, Advanced Registered Nurse Practitioners, Clinical Nurse Specialists, Licensed Practical Nurses and Registered Nurses licensed in the State of Florida.
+Allopathic Physicians, Osteopathic Physicians, Psychologists (Instructional Level: Intermediate), Dentists, Podiatrists, Advanced Registered Nurse Practitioners, Clinical Nurse Specialists, Licensed Practical Nurses, Registered Nurses, and Social Workers licensed in the State of Florida.

 Baptist Health South Florida is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Baptist Health South Florida maintains responsibility for this program and its content.

 - Identify domestic violence victims and perpetrators in clinical practice.

 - Determine the number of patients in a doctor’s office who are likely to be victims of domestic violence and the number who are likely to be perpetrators of domestic violence.

 - Recognize the cycle of violence, and assess where the patient’s domestic violence relationship fits into the cycle.

 - Explain the legal system process experienced by victims and perpetrators.